 The estimation of reference points is based on assessment data and stock-recruitment (S-R) plots using the most recent data (i.e. S-R outputs from the most recent assessment).
-The full time-series of the stock and recruitment should be used, unless very strong evidence exists to do otherwise (e.g. a change in regime or productivity).
+The full time-series of stock and recruitment should be used, unless very strong evidence exists to do otherwise.
 Any S-R pairs which are considered poorly estimated should not be included in the estimation.
 If quantitative criteria are not available to evaluate the estimation of a specific S-R pair, the evaluation can be based on expert judgment.

-Step 2.
+Steps 2.
 (Stock type identification) and 3.
 (Estimation of biomass limit reference point)

 ICES stocks with analytical assessments and a time-series of paired S-R values can be grouped by type.
-A summary of stock types and the appropriate reference point estimation methods is given in Table 16.4.3.1.3.
+A summary of stock types and the appropriate reference point estimation methods is given in Table 12.4.3.1.3.

-Stock characteristics Limit point estimation options dependent on data and specific stock information Stock type S-R plot characteristics Sample S-R plot B {lim} estimation possible according to standard method B {lim} estimation possible on the basis of stock-specific method or judgement Type 1 Spasmodic stocks - stocks with occasional large year classes. $\left[\begin{array}{cccccccccccccccccccccccccccccccccccc$ B{lim} is based on the lowest SSB, where large recruitment is observed - unless F has been low throughout the observed history, in which case $B{loss} = B{pa}$.
-Type 2 Stocks with a wide dynamic range of SSB, and evidence that recruitment is or has been impaired.
-Honore the second secon B {lim} = segmented regression change point.
+Fable 12.4.3.1.3 Summary of stock types and reference point estimation.
+Stock characteristics Limit point estimation options dependent on data and specific stock information Stock type S-R plot characteristics Sample S-R plot B {lim} estimation possible according to standard method B {lim} estimation possible on basis of stock- specific method or judgement Туре 1 Spasmodic stocks - stocks with occasional large year classes.
+3 4 400 400 400 400 400 400 400 4 B {lim} is based on the lowest SSB where large recruitment is observed - unless F has been low throughout the observed history, in which case B {loss} = B {pa} Type 2 Stocks with a wide dynamic range of SSB, and evidence that recruitment is or has been impaired.
+Hundling B {lim} = Segmented regression change point.
 Type 3 Stocks with a wide dynamic range of SSB, and evidence that recruitment is or has been impaired, with no clear asymptote in recruitment at high SSB.
-Wentmered B {lim} may be close to the highest SSB observed.
+Horizon 2000 2000 2000 2000 B {lim} may be close to the highest SSB observed.
 The estimate depends on an evaluation of the historical fishing mortality. Туре 4 Stocks with a wide dynamic range of SSB, and evidence that recruitment increases as SSB decreases.
-Henry Hanning Constraints and the second sec No B {lim} from this data, only the PA reference point.
-(B {loss} would be a candidate for B {pa}). Туре 5 Stocks showing no evidence of impaired recruitment or with no clear relation between stock and recruitment (no apparent S-R signal).
-Wentime and the second B {lim} = B {loss} Туре б Stocks with a narrow dynamic range of SSB and showing no evidence of past or present impaired recruitment.
-Mungroy 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 No B{lim} from this data, only the PA reference point (B{loss} could be a candidate for B{pa} , however, this is dependent on considerations involving historical fishing mortality).
+No B{lim} from this data, only the PA reference point.
+(B{loss} would be a candidate for B{pa} .)
+Type 5 Stocks showing no evidence of impaired recruitment or with no clear relation between stock and recruitment (no apparent S-R signal).
+B {lim} = B {loss} Туре б Stocks with a narrow dynamic range of SSB and showing no evidence of past or present impaired recruitment.
+0 e+00 1 e+06 2 e+06 3 e+06 4 e+06 No B {lim} from this data, only the PA reference point.
+(B {loss} could be a candidate for B {pa} , but this is dependent on considerations involving historical fishing mortality.)